November 1, 1993

 disclosure of the portion of the record at issue would constitute

-"an unwarranted invasion of personal privacy" in accordance with
+"an unwarranted invasion of personal privacy" in accordance

 §87(2)(b) of the Freedom of Information Law.
 Although the standard